 If you have questions about our approach contact [email protected]

 We’re building up our open data sets and looking for city partners to contribute their data.
-Please visit our href="http://www.edinburghopendata.info">Open Data Portaland encourage anyone interested in using, developing and working with data to be part of EdinburghApps.You can contribute your own visualisations or data mashups, make data requests or send a feature for our data stories.
+We will shortly have an open data portal available and encourage anyone interested in using diy torsion springs, developing and working with data to be part of this.You can contribute your own visualisations or data mashups, make data requests or send a feature for our data stories.
 We will be sending out data challenges and looking for solutions to city challenges.
 Follow us on @edinburghapps to hear more about this.

 To keep up to date with the latest news on EdinburghApps enter your email in the field below and follow @edinburghapps